 Two or more concentrations may be taken in the MBA program.
 In addition to the degree requirements for the concentration, you must also complete the required courses for the entire foundation and the advanced programs.
 All of the courses for multiple concentrations must be completed prior to graduation.
 You may not request any additional concentrations after conferral of your MBA.

 Your diploma will list all of the concentrations that you have successfully completed prior to degree conferral.

-To be considered for admission to undergraduate programs, you should have a community college, college, or university cumulative grade point average of 2.00 (C) or better with 24 or more semester units of prior transferable credit.
+To be considered for admission to the Associate of Arts in General Studies program, you should have a community college, college, or university cumulative grade point average of 2.00 (C) or better with 12 or more semester units of prior transferable credit.

 If 23 or fewer semester units have been earned, the application may be considered with the following: a high school grade point average of 3.00 (B) or higher; a resume showing three or more years of professional work experience; a statement of purpose stating why Golden Gate University is the right institution to meet your personal and professional goals; and, in some cases, participate in an interview (by telephone or in person) with the dean of Undergraduate Programs.

 If you do not meet the admission guidelines mentioned above, you may be admitted conditionally with the approval of the dean, or his/her designee.
 Undergraduate students who are conditionally admitted must achieve a cumulative grade point average of 2.00 in their first 12 units at Golden Gate University.